Black Sunday (2005): Memorials

-Annually, friends, family and colleagues gather on a January Saturday morning for an 11am memorial mass and service at Brooklyn Ladder 103 and Bronx Engine 46 Ladder 27 to pay homage to the trio.
+Annually, friends, family and colleagues gather on a January Saturday morning for an 11 a.m. memorial mass and service at Brooklyn Ladder 103 and Bronx Engine 46 Ladder 27 to pay homage to the trio.

 New York City Fire Department (FDNY) dedicated a plaque honoring Lieutenants John Bellew and Curtis Meyran a year after Black Sunday.
 Hundreds of firefighters from the City joined family and friends standing in the rain without complaint.
 New York City Fire Commissioner Nicholas Scoppetta said “The plaque dedication is a department tradition; a way we pay respect to our lost firefighters.
 It is the department’s way of reaffirming the promise each and every firefighter makes to his fellow firefighter.
 It is another way of saying we will never forget.
 It is our job today, and in the days to come, to ensure that they are not forgotten – to continue the work of these men.”
 Terry Bellew, John's brother spoke: “These men were doing what they loved when they met their fate.”

 Richard Sclafani had a similarly well attended ceremony at the Brooklyn firehouse attended by Mayor Michael Bloomberg.
 The Mayor said, “Every day, firefighters risk their lives for people they’ve never met.
 January 23 was no different.
 These men will always be remembered as heroes.”
 Mayor Bloomberg held Firefighter Sclafani's mother's hand whilst his sister spoke: “I have always felt the strength of my brother.
 We will always love him, and we will never forget.”